18 Penn State frat brothers charged after ignoring dying pledge for 12 hours

 According to prosecutors, members of the fraternity testified to a grand jury that Beta was supposed to be a "dry" house, but alcohol was still consumed during its events.

 About 40 students lived at the house.
-Members partook in alcohol-fueled festivities such as a Four Loko night and a cigar and beer night.
+Members partook in alcohol-filled festivities such as a Four Loko night and a cigar and beer night.

 From Jan.
 25 to Feb.
 2, one Beta brother bought nearly $1,180 worth of alcohol, including Four Loko and Crown Russe vodka, prosecutors said.
 Text messages and a chat group called "we f--- moms" revealed members allegedly asking about buying alcohol, including for pledges, and collecting money for their so-called "slush fund."